The Driving Health Project aims to develop evidence-based strategies to improve the health of the Australian Truck Driver.

 2. Telephone survey of Australian truck drivers providing detailed information on the determinants of health and driving performance outcomes in Australian truck drivers.

 3. Interviews with truck drivers and family members identifying barriers and enablers to the wellbeing of truck drivers.

 Stage 3 – Intervention Development

-In Stage 3 we have combined insights from the first two phases with ‘on the ground’ transport sector knowledge to develop the Driving Health Allocator Training Program (DHAT).
+In Stage 3 we have combined insights from the first two phases with ‘on the ground’ transport sector knowledge to develop the Driving Health Allocator Training (DHAT).
 A free 20-min online training program for any person involved in the supervision of truck drivers, including allocators, line managers and supervisors.

 Stage 2 Output

 Report 8 Determinants Impacting Health and Performance of Truck Drivers – Telephone Survey

 Report 8, based on in depth survey of 332 truck drivers, provides further insights into a comprehensive list of factors impacting truck driver health and driving performance.
 This includes factors such as Working environment, Sleep and Fatigue, and Regulatory factors.